smallwins/blog.begin.com/src/views/posts/2019-10-08-the-cloud-lock-in-myth-opting-out-of-servers-and-opting-into-de-facto-standards.md

 ---
-title: The cloud lock-in myth:opting out of servers, and opting into de facto standards
+title: 'The cloud lock-in myth: opting out of servers, and opting into de facto standards'
 image: 'image.png'
 category: uncategorized
 description: The forecast is cloudy; with zero chance of servers